-You need to read the following article as there is no point moving further if you are unaware of what is The Onion
+You should read the following article as there is no point moving further if you are unaware of what is the onion router?

 Now you have an idea about TOR, start reading . . .

-Here are some habits which you should avoid while using the mighty TOR:
+Here are some habits you should not follow while using Tor:

 Don’t use your mobile phone for 2-Step verification on Tor

-Most websites provide a 2-Step verification using a mobile number in which an OTP (One Time Password) is sent to your mobile number to safely login to your account.
-You need to be careful with it when you are using TOR browser for accessing your account.
+Most websites provide a 2-Step verification using a mobile number in which an OTP (One Time Password) is sent to your mobile number, allowing you to safely login to your account.
+You need to be careful when you are using TOR browser for accessing your account.

 Don’t operate user accounts outside TOR

 If you use TOR browser for checking your Facebook, Twitter or email accounts, don’t ever use those accounts outside the TOR browser as it will expose your online identity to the website.
-Almost every website now logs information like your login and logout time, your location, your IP address, and other details.
-Using your account in the open internet even once will be enough to get your IP address logged and eventually reveal your identity.
+Almost every site on the web now logs information like your login and logout time, your location, your IP address, and other details.
+Using your account on the open internet even once will be enough to get your IP address logged and eventually reveal your identity.

 Don’t post your personal information

-You must engrave this point in your heart, do not post any sort of information like name, address, birthday, credit card number while using TOR.
-It will uncover your identity and there will no point using the TOR, hope you can understand.
+You must embed this point in your heart, do not post any personal information like name, address, birthday, credit card number while using TOR.
+It will uncover your identity, and there will no point using the TOR, hope you can understand.

 To keep yourself completely hidden, you need to be pseudonymous.
 Now, what’s that?
-It means you need to assume yourself as a disparate person while you use TOR.
-The new person should have dissimilar likes and hatreds, food choices, fantasies, etc.
+It means you need to assume yourself as a person with disparate behavior while you use TOR.
+The new person should have different kinds of likes and hatreds, food choices, fantasies, etc.

 For that purpose, create a new user account with a new email address that doesn’t reflect even a bit of your real identity.
 You can use that email for your social accounts and enjoy your anonymity and praise the power of TOR.